Donald Moffat: Stage

 Moffat began his career as a stage actor in London and New York City.
 His first work was at the Old Vic Theatre Company in London.

 After moving to the United States, Moffat worked as a bartender and a lumberjack in Oregon, his wife's home state.
 "After six months," he said, "I realized that I was an actor and I would always be an actor.
 And an actor must act.
 So I started acting again."
 His first acting job in the United States was in Princeton, New Jersey.
 He worked as a carpenter, and his wife did ironing in order to supplement his $25 per week pay.

 He joined APA (The Association of Producing Artists), a repertory company on Broadway, and was nominated for a Tony for Best Actor in a Play in 1967 for his roles in revivals of Henrik Ibsen's The Wild Duck and Pirandello's Right You Are If You Think You Are.

 He was nominated for Drama Desk Awards for Outstanding Actor in a Play for his work in Play Memory (1984) and for Outstanding Featured Actor in the revival of Eugene O'Neill's The Iceman Cometh (1986) with Jason Robards.
 He won an Obie for Painting Churches.
 In 1998, he was nominated for a Gemini Award for his performance as attorney Joe Ruah in the CBC miniseries The Sleep Room.
 He also appeared in many Broadway and Off-Broadway plays, including John Guare's A Few Stout Individuals (as Ulysses S. Grant), The Heiress, The Cherry Orchard, Much Ado About Nothing, The School for Scandal, The Affair and Hamlet.

 Film

-Among Moffat's best-known film roles are as Lyndon B. Johnson in The Right Stuff (1983), the corrupt U.S. president in Clear and Present Danger, and as Garry, the station commander in The Thing.
+Among Moffat's best-known film roles are as Lyndon B. Johnson in The Right Stuff (1983), the U.S. president in Clear and Present Danger, and as Garry, the station commander in The Thing.